-Much of the main cast from the first 4 seasons of The West Wing were Demoted to Extra as the presidential race took precedence over the running of the White House in the latter seasons.
+Much of the main cast from the first 4 seasons were Demoted to Extra as the presidential race took precedence over the running of the White House in the latter seasons.
 Of particular note, perhaps, is Toby, who was summarily dismissed by the president, and appeared in less than half the episodes of the final season, and those for very small amounts of time (despite Richard Schiff being paid for all of them...).

 Jimmy McNulty in season four, going from being the defacto star in the first three seasons.
 The actor playing McNulty wanted some time off to do film and theater and spend time with his family, this was explained in series by him deciding to leave the Major Crimes Unit after his adversary was killed before he could take him down, becoming a patrolman and mending his ways while he was at it.
 He got off the bus in season five, though.

 In the fifth season of HBO's , many of the supporting (and even major) characters from the previous seasons appear during several episodes of the series, largely as a reminder that life in Baltimore keeps on going, even when the major plot arcs end.
 Roland Prezbylewski, the other three main child characters from season four, Cutty Wise, Nick Sobotka, Major Colvin and several others show up in different scenes.
 More notably, however, various characters who were glimpsed in previous seasons also return, including Clay Davis' limo driver, several dock workers (who are now homeless) and former members of Avon Barksdale's gang who were prominent in the first and second seasons.